citp/privacy-policy-historical/m/mo/mot/mothercare.com.md

 When you provide any information on line, you should look for the box which you can click to say that you do not want the information to be used by anyone for direct marketing purposes.
 If you have not previously objected to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to us at:

-## Email Subscriptions

-If you are opted into mothercare emails and wish to change your preferences, you can do so by logging into 'my account' at anytime.
+If you are opted into Mothercare emails and wish to change your preferences, you can do so by logging into 'my account' at anytime.

-If you wish to unsubscribe from email communications from mothercare you can do so by clicking on the unsubscribe link at the bottom of any email received, or else, amend your preferences when you log into 'my account.'
+If you wish to unsubscribe from email communications from Mothercare you can do so by clicking on the unsubscribe link at the bottom of any email received, or else, amend your preferences when you log into 'my account.'

 #### For information contact: